what are the key differences between standard issue and forge?

 if using a topical sealant, bricks will need periodic stripping and resealing. please refer to a professional for this maintenance. single coat reapplication of the penetrating sealant is required at least once a year.

-see foundry flats installation & maintenance guide for more information.
+see the foundry flats material guidelines for more information.

 what types and levels of variation and imperfections should i expect?